Tiemen-Deroose/Project-Elixer-Backend/README.md

 DATABASE_PASSWORD=""
 ```

-If you would like to run the tests, simply create a `.env.test` file in the same location with the same configuration, but make sure to redefine the following variables;
+If you would like to run the tests, create a `.env.test` file in the same location with the same configuration, but make sure to redefine the following variables;
 ```
 NODE_ENV="test"
 DATABASE_NAME="elixer_test"